survivejs/webpack-book/manuscript/03_introduction.md

 ## How to Approach the Book

 If you don’t know much about the topic, consider going carefully through the early parts.
-You can scan the rest to pick the bits you find interesting.
+You can scan the rest to pick the bits you find worthwhile.
 If you know webpack already, skim and choose the techniques you find valuable.

 I have compiled [a set of slides online](http://presentations.survivejs.com/advanced-webpack/) that overlap with the book.
 Consider going through the set to get a rough idea and then delve into the book to understand the ideas in greater detail.